 Cooling Allow the leftover chili to cool to room temperature before refrigerating or freezing.
 It’s not safe to put hot food directly in the fridge, as it can raise the temperature inside and potentially affect the safety of other perishable items.

 Refrigeration If you plan to consume the leftovers within a few days (typically up to 3-4 days), store the chili in an airtight container or a resealable plastic bag.
-Ensure that it’s tightly sealed to prevent moisture loss and contamination.
-Label the container with the date to keep track of its freshness.

 Freezing